agronholm/anyio/README.rst

 * Task groups (nurseries_ in trio terminology)
 * High level networking (TCP, UDP and UNIX sockets)

+  * `Happy eyeballs`_ algorithm for TCP connections (more robust than that of asyncio on Python 3.8)
+  * async/await style UDP sockets (unlike asyncio where you still have to use Transports and Protocols)

 * A versatile API for byte streams and object streams
 * Inter-task synchronization and communication (locks, conditions, events, semaphores, object streams)